 Best low-carbon footprint alternatives

-Most mobile mapping systems are very large, heavy and require an entire system within the vehicle – workstation, computer and 1-2 people to operate.
+Most mobile mapping systems are very large, heavy, and require an entire system within the vehicle.
+The system usually has a workstation, computer, and 1-2 people to operate.

-If we want to create maps in a more sustainable way, we need to use more of the simplest and least complex mapping methods.
-By doing so, we can ensure that our carbon footprint will be as small as possible and we’ll be able to assist cities in their fight for a cleaner and more sustainable future.
-So what if, instead of taking all information in manually, you could get it directly from the source?
+If we want to create maps more sustainably, we need to use simpler and less complex mapping methods.
+By doing so, we can ensure that our carbon footprint is as small as possible.
+This helps cities in their fight for a cleaner and more sustainable future.
+So, what if, instead of manually entering all the information, you could get it directly from the source?

-Currently the most widely used alternative method for citywide data collection are garbage trucks, because they collect information from every citizen, multiple times a week, and often cover massive geographical areas.
+Currently, the most widely used alternative method for citywide data collection is garbage trucks.
+They collect information from every citizen, multiple times a week, and often cover massive geographical areas.
 In certain cities, such as Barcelona, they even go into every alley to take every citizen’s waste.
-The only thing needed to make this data accessible is an open source software that acts as a bridge between these visits and the GIS, like on these cameras.
-A robust, all-in-one solution like Mosaic’s M51 is amazing for urban mapping in all weather conditions, and light enough to be carried on a bike, enabling data gathering through simply riding around the city!
+The only thing needed to make this data accessible is open-source software.
+It acts as a bridge between these visits and the GIS, such as that used on these cameras.
+A robust, all-in-one solution like Mosaic’s M51 is amazing for urban mapping in all weather conditions.
+It is even light enough to go on a bike!

-Trams and trains are also great mobile mapping alternatives and they have the added benefit of being powered by renewable energy sources like wind or solar power, check it out here
+Trams and trains are also great mobile mapping alternatives.
+They have the added benefit of using renewable energy sources like wind or solar power.
+Check it out here.

 Limitations of low-carbon alternatives

-Although working with the existing city infrastructure is innovative, effective and simple to implement, some obstacles need to be taken into account.
+Although working with the existing city infrastructure is innovative, effective, and straightforward to implement, there are obstacles to consider.

 A list of things that sometimes prevent the usage of mobile devices in public transport:

-• limitation of GPS readings to a certain range,
+- GPS readings have limitations to a certain range,

-• the rise of “unintended” data collection due to software or hardware bugs or lack of understanding how the system works,
+- The rise of “unintended” data collection.
+This can happen because of software or hardware bugs, or a lack of understanding of how the system works,

-Certainly, with every year tremendous technological advances are being made, so using means of public transport for data collection is definitely a way forward to a more sustainable mobile mapping future.
+Certainly, with every year, tremendous technological advances happen.
+Using public transport for data collection is a promising approach to a more sustainable mobile mapping future.

 Is the future colored green?

 The future of sustainability in mobile mapping and cartography is an exciting prospect.
-With new technological improvements and a growing awareness of the importance of environmental preservation, we are on the tip of a revolution in this field.
+We are on the verge of a revolution in this field.
+We just need new technological improvements and a growing awareness of the importance of environmental preservation.

-However, with the increase in urbanization worldwide, it’s more important than ever that we consider how our mapping practices impact the environment.
-This is especially true for cities where most of global carbon emissions are coming from.
-In order to achieve sustainability, we need to consider all aspects of the mobile mapping process, from data acquisition to data processing.
-Reducing carbon footprint is a very important consideration in this development, and it’s up to us as individuals or organizations to reduce our own environmental impact.
+However, with the increase in urbanization worldwide, we must consider how our mapping practices impact the environment.
+This is especially true for cities where most of the global carbon emissions are coming from.
+To achieve sustainability, we must consider all aspects of the mobile mapping process, from data acquisition to data processing.
+Reducing our carbon footprint is a very important consideration, and it’s up to us to reduce it where we can.

 Mosaic offers innovative solutions that are pushing the boundaries of mapping freedom and exploring new, green ways of data collection.